On the Limitations of Language Targeted Pruning: Investigating the Calibration Language Impact in Multilingual LLM Pruning: Internal Representation Analysis

 \subsection{Pruning Mask Similarity}

-To better understand the internal changes within the model after pruning, we conduct a matrix-level analysis by calculating the Intersection over Union (IoU) of pruning masks across different calibration sets, obtaining a measure of pruning mask similarity.
-The formal expression and details explaning IoU are presented in Appendix~\ref{app:IoU}.
+To better understand weight pruning decisions based on the calibration set, we conduct a matrix-level analysis by calculating the Intersection over Union (IoU) of pruning masks across different calibration sets, obtaining a measure of pruning mask similarity.
 We use the pruning masks from the Llama-3 8B model pruned with SparseGPT for 50\% unstructured sparsity.
 To reduce calibration set-dependent noise as prevalent in the downstream tasks, we first compute the intersection $M_I^l$ of pruned neuron indices $M_i^l$ across three pruned models calibrated with different seeds $i$ but in the same language $l$.
 This intersection represents more stable neuron indices.

-The IoU of the left side of Figure~\ref{fig:pruning_mask_similarities} depicts the proportion of $M_I^l$ with respect to all pruned neuron indices.
+The IoUs in Figure~\ref{subfig:iou_intra} depicts the proportion of $M_I^l$ with respect to all pruned neuron indices.
 It reveals high pruning mask similarity in the attention query, key and value in the first layer, while the attention output projection varies more significantly, especially after the 20th layer.
 This suggests that \textit{\textbf{pruning struggles to consistently identify essential neurons in the attention output projection, partly responsible for the models reasoning capabilities}}.

-The right plot compares the IoU of intersected neuron indices $M_i^l$ from the left plot across calibration in German, English, and Chinese.
+Figure~\ref{subfig:iou_inter} compares the IoU of intersected neuron indices $M_I^l$ from figure~\ref{subfig:iou_intra} across calibration in German, English, and Chinese.
 Notably, the attention query, key, and value in the first layer consistently achieve high IoUs above 0.95 across all languages, indicating that these components handle inputs similarly, irrespective of language differences.
 However, the attention output and FFN down projection show lower IoU, especially in early layers, with similarity peaking in middle layers (3rd to 15th) before decreasing again in later layers.